rbms-bsc/DCRMR/_pages/Other-notes/Note-on-manifestation.md

 # 7.20.91 Notes on imperfect exemplars

 <a name="7.20.91.1">7.20.91.1</a> Make a note on manifestation indicating that the description is based on an imperfect exemplar (see [Data provenance](/DCRMR/general-rules/Data-provenance/), [0.2.3.2](/DCRMR/general-rules/Data-provenance/#0.2.3.2)).

+# 7.20.92 Accompanying material

+<a name="7.20.92.1">7.20.92.1</a> If accompanying material including illustrative content is not issued in a pocket attached to a manifestation, specify the location in a [Note on manifestation](/DCRMR/other-notes/Note-on-manifestation/) (see [7.295.4.2](/DCRMR/other-notes/Note-on-manifestation/#7.295.4.2)).